CopterExpress/clever-show/docs/en/start-tutorial.md

 ## Router setup

 To operate one or more copters, you need to connect copters and the server to the same wireless network.
-It requires a separate wifi router with a known SSID and password.
+It requires a separate WIFI router with a known SSID and password.

 ## Client installation and startup